Child Support by Agreement

 - The child support agreement was fairly negotiated,

 - The parties voluntarily entered into the agreement, and

 - The terms do not contradict state guidelines

 In most states, the agreement becomes a binding court order or "decree."
 Parents (or other parties to the agreement) must adhere to it or face legal consequences.

-For example, if a child support settlement agreement has become a court order, and the payor parent repeatedly fails to make support payments on time, the other parent can go to court to enforce the child support order.
-The non-paying parent could face fines, the loss of a drivers' license, even jail time if they do not pay their child support arrears.
+For example, if a child support settlement agreement has become a court order, and the payor parent repeatedly fails to meet their child support obligation, the other parent can go to court to enforce the child support order.
+The non-paying parent could face fines, the loss of a driver's license, or even jail time if they do not pay their child support arrears.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.